abhiramp1/okmesopy/paper/paper.md

 # Statement of need
 Data files from the Mesonet website are available as either a complete dataset for a single station on a single day or a set of all variables for all active stations at a single point in time through a web interface.
 However, climate research often requires specific data from multiple stations over time periods of months or years. `OKMesoPy` automates the process of downloading data over a specified time period, collating it into a single Pandas DataFrame, and extracting time series for specific variables from that data.
 Users can provide a bounding box or shapefile and `OKMesoPy` will download data for the stations within that geographic area.
 Mesonet data are recorded in UTC time. `OKMesoPy` returns DataFrames with timezone aware timestamps, simplifying conversion to local Oklahoma time.

-Several Mesonet variables are collected on a longer time interval than 5 minutes that results in missing data between observations.
+Several Mesonet variables are collected on a longer time interval than 5 minutes which results in missing data between observations.
 Additional data may be missing when the observations fail Mesonet's rigorous QA process, stations fail to report measurements, or calibration issues occur [@Brock:1995] [@McPherson:2007]. `OKMesoPy` provides a method for characterizing missing data and uses the `Missingno` library for visualization [@Bilogur:2018]. `OKMesoPy` provides methods for simply replacing error codes with NaN, imputing missing values with simple linear interpolation, and copying missing data from the nearest reporting station.

-Similar software exists for several other climate databases including `MesoPy` for the MesoWest database [@MesoWest:2017] and `PyHSPF` for the GSOD, GHCND, NCDC hourly precipication, NHDPlus, and NSRDB databases [@Lampert:2015] [@Lampert:2018].
+Similar software exists for several other climate databases including `MesoPy` for the MesoWest database [@MesoWest:2017] and `PyHSPF` for the GSOD, GHCND, NCDC hourly precipitation, NHDPlus, and NSRDB databases [@Lampert:2015] [@Lampert:2018].
 No such software exists for the Oklahoma Mesonet and `OKMesoPy` aims to fill this gap.

 # Target audience
 `OKMesoPy` was originally written with the intention of creating time series for use in hydrologic models with `PyHSPF`, and it provides methods for generating `PyHSPF` formatted time series [@Lampert:2015] [@Lampert:2018].
 However, `OKMesoPy` is generic enough to assist with any kind of data-intensive research using the Mesonet database.
 Weather data from Mesonet can be converted to climate data products based on mathematical operations. `OKMesoPy` allows climatologists to automate raw data acquisition and integrate it into existing Python code or save it to a CSV file for use outside of Python.